IH-honnette/alu-gpa-calculator/README.md

 3. **Deploy to GitHub Pages**:
    - Go to repository Settings → Pages
    - Select "Deploy from branch" → main branch
-   - Your site will be available at `https://your-username.github.io/gpa-calculator`

 ## 👥 Group Members